-

 Purpose

-This simple edit allows you to hide individual Opportunity Items, groups, and related description rows from client-facing documents.
+This allows you to hide individual Opportunity Items, groups, and related description rows from client-facing documents, including Quotes and Invoices.

 {% for item in order.items %}